aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

     Transforming subset Jacobian: 100%|██████████| 1947/1947 [00:00<00:00, 120423.96it/s]

-Next we use jacobian analyses to reveal mutual inhibition between FLI1 and KLF1 (Figure 5F) and self-activation of FLI1.
+Next we will visualize the RNA Jacobian between FLI1 and KLF1 across cells.
+From the figure shown below, it is clear that FLI1 represses KLF1 (the blue color indicates negative Jacobian) while there is a self-activation for FLI1 (the red color indicates positive Jacobian).

 .. code:: ipython3